Ideal Weight Calculator

 - These formulas do not account for muscle mass, bone density, or body composition.
 Athletes and muscular individuals may have a healthy weight well above formula estimates.

-- All four formulas were developed using data from specific populations and may not be equally accurate across all ethnicities and body types.
+- All four formulas were developed using data from specific (primarily U.S. adult) populations and may not be equally accurate across ethnicities and body frames.

 - The formulas are designed for adults and are not appropriate for children, adolescents, or pregnant women.